Lawrencium77/cuda_mlp/README.md

 * Linting.
 * Switch to CMake.
 * log-sum exp trick for softmax + CE/
-* I think there's a misunderstanding in how I launch the softmax kernel.
-Rows-cols confusion.
 * Why are larger batch sizes giving NaNs?
 * Consider all of the synchronisation statements.
 Are these slowing me down loads?
 Will it require a PyTorch-style caching allocator?
 * Proper tests.